 - Each member who nominates a chosen charity will have 10 minutes to present their case for selecting that charity for the group’s donation.
 The timing includes Q&A from the membership.

 - Presentations should be simple and not overly formal – we ask you do not include no PowerPoint, handouts or other marketing materials.

-- You must be a member to bring forth and present the charity.
+- You must be a member in good standing to bring forth and present the charity.

 Members who nominate a nonprofit should be prepared to speak briefly and answer a few questions from the members, such as: